Woahai321/list-sync/ReadMe.md

 When inputting list IDs, you can add multiple IDs by separating them with commas.

+## 📋 Notes

+- **Security Best Practices:** Please read scripts you find online before running them.
+- **API Credentials:** Always keep your API credentials secure.
+- **Rate Limiting:** Be mindful of Overseerr's rate limiting policies during imports.
+- **Permissions:** Only import and manage media you have the rights to handle.

+## 💰 Donations

+If you find ListSync useful and would like to support its development, consider making a donation:

+- BTC (Bitcoin): `bc1qxjpfszwvy3ty33weu6tjkr394uq30jwkysp4x0`
+- ETH (Ethereum): `0xAF3ADE79B7304784049D200ea50352D1C717d7f2`

+Thank you for your support!

 ## 🔎 How it Works

 For detailed information on how ListSync works, please refer to our [How it Works](/docs/how-it-works.md) document.